Let's Run Lisp on a Microcontroller

 Tail-call optimization is implemented in an easy way: there is a stack of call frames, each one being an object with the following properties:

-: reference to the lambda object or JS function which is being executed in this call frame;tail
+• func: reference to the lambda object or JS function which is being executed in this call frame;

 So, when some function is going to be called, we start checking all call frames from top to bottom.
 There are three possible cases for each frame:

-is not set to true.
-It means that the call can't be optimized, so we call function as usual;tail
+• tail is not set to true.
+It means that the call can't be optimized, so we call function as usual;

-is not equal to the function we're going to call.
-In this case, go to the next call frame;tail
+• tail is set to true, and func is not equal to the function we're going to call.
+In this case, go to the next call frame;

 This easy approach allows us to eliminate both direct and indirect tail calls.